-Within the ASX group structure, most operational resources are provided by ASX Operations Limited, a subsidiary of ASX Limited.
-In the event that ASX Operations Limited became subject to external administration, Austraclear and the other clearing and settlement corporate entities would be able to retain use of resources under provisions within the written support agreement (to the extent permissible by law).
+Within the ASX group structure, most operational resources are provided by ASX Operations Limited, a subsidiary of ASX Limited (see 'ASX Group Structure' in Appendix A), under a contractual Support Agreement.
+In the event that ASX Operations Limited became subject to external administration, to the extent permissible by law, provisions within the Support Agreement provide for Austraclear and the other clearing and settlement corporate entities to retain the use of operational resources.